 Renzetti claims the strongest hook holding power in the industry

-The Regal Revolution Fly Tying Vice is one of the best products on the market.
+The Regal Medallion is one of the best products on the market.
 Yes, you have to invest a bit of money but if you are a serious fly tier you won’t regret spending your money on a Regal vise.

 Revolves 360 degrees and articulates 220 degrees up and down